gsterjov/openshift-advanced-python-cartridge/README.md

 ### Why?

-The official python cartridge uses Apache and mod_wsgi to serve your app which present problems for websockets and isn't asynchronous like Nginx.
+The official python cartridge uses Apache and mod_wsgi to serve your app which isn't asynchronous and presents a problem for websockets.
 An alternative is to provide an app.py file which allows you to avoid mod_wsgi and use something like gevent, but that elimintates the ability to serve static files through a fast webserver like Apache or Nginx.

 ### Installation